 If you read the post, “Why you need a guidebook to cycle Gettysburg,” then you understand that the official (free) NPS auto tour map is not designed for bicyclists and that GPS routes posted online are mostly for road cyclists (and contain no historical information or tips).

 With this in mind, please take a look at Civil War Cycling’s digital maps and guidebook.
-READ ABOUT THEM HERE.
+READ ABOUT THEM HERE (at our shop).
 A bicyclist who tours a national military park wants a safe, fun, and educational looped ride over park land.
 We want to explore freely the battlefield landscape while knowing how best to avoid motor vehicles and find shady areas to rest or study.
 And this is important:

 We want a guidebook that makes history come alive on a bike!
 We want a book that combines the HOWS of bicycling with the WHYS of history — written for ordinary, adventuous, and imaginative people.
 The guidebook, Bicycling Gettysburg National Military Park (paid link), will teach you how to experience the Gettysburg landscape in your body in a way that helps your mind to understand Civil War battlefield events.
 Even if you never take a ride, the book is packed with maps, photographs, monument histories, historical summaries, and human interest stories that teach about the Battle of Gettysburg.